Adrian (1819 ship)

-Adrian was launched in 1819 at Newcastle-on-Tyne.
+Adrian was launched in 1819 at Newcastle upon Tyne.
 She initially sailed between London and Canada but then in 1822 she started sailing east of the Cape of Good Hope under a license from the British East India Company.
 She made voyages to Bengal and Batavia.
 In between, she transported convicts to New South Wales.
 She foundered in 1833.

 Career

 Adrian first appeared in Lloyd's Register (LR) in 1820 with Johnston, master, Smith & Co., owners, and trade London, changing to London–New Brunswick.

 In 1813 the EIC had lost its monopoly on the trade between India and Britain.
 British ships were then free to sail to India or the Indian Ocean under a license from the EIC.
 LR for 1822 showed Adrian's master changing from R. Johnston to J. Horn and her trade from London–Quebec to London–Bombay.

 On 31 March 1822 Captain Horn sailed Adrian for Bengal.
 She had sailed from Deal on 1 March, but then had had to put back again.
 While she was at Deal heavy seas cost her and some other vessels their anchors.
 By 18 March she was at Portsmouth, and she sailed from there on the 28th.
 She arrived at Bengal on 14 August.
-By 3 March 1824 she was back at Portsmouth.
+By 3 March 1824, she was back at Portsmouth.

 LR for 1823 showed Adrian with Horn, master, changing to P. Gordon, Smith & Co, owners, changing to A. Gordon, and trade London–Bengal, changing to London–New South Wales.
 On 9 October Adrian, Gordon, master, returned to Gravesend from Teneriffe.
 On 14 October she sailed for Van Diemen's Land.
 On 3 November she had to put into Falmouth having lost her foremast, bowsprit, and other gear.
 She sailed again on 9 November.

 Adrian arrived at Hobart on 12 May 1824.
 Among her passengers were Colonel George Arthur and his wife and family.
 Colonel Arthur came to take up his position of Lieutenant-Governor of Van Diemen's Land.
 Adrian had sailed via Gibraltar, Rio de Janeiro, and Cape Town (4–9 March).
 From Hobart Adrian sailed on to Sydney, where she arrived on 11 June.
 She sailed for Madras and Bengal on 11 August.
 She arrived at Bengal on 1 November.
 She sailed from Bengal on 20 April 1825, the Sand Heads on 5 May, and St Helena on 23 August.
 She arrived at Deal on 26 August.

 Adrian then sailed again for New South Wales.
 LR for 1827 showed her with S. Brown, master, J. Bentman, owner, and trade London–New south Wales.
 She arrived in Sydney in October 1826.
 The Sydney Gazette and New South Wales Advertiser had a detailed manifest for the cargo Adrian, Stephen Brown, master, brought with her.